 There are also opportunities for golf, hiking and mountain biking.
 Downtown visitors can explore Breckenridge attractions such as the Arapahoe Basin, which stays open until early June and sometimes early July, when other similar facilities close in April.
 There is also the Alpine Slide at Peak 8 and the Summit Historical Society.

-Staying there.
-Breckenridge has a very broad range of accommodation for a variety of visitors.
+Breckenridge has a broad range of accommodation for a variety of visitors.
 It’s possible to choose lodgings to suit almost any budget.

 Unlike a lot of ski resorts many of the Breckenridge lodging options fall into the budget category.
 So, if you cannot afford a luxury vacation home there are other condos, bed and breakfasts, hotels and even dorm rooms to choose from.
 The VRBO options in Breck are excellent, and tend to be comprised of condos and townhomes.